Date(s) - 01/01/2021 - 30/11/2022

-The Language learning to support active social inclusion project includes 3 short-term joint staff training events:
+The Language learning to support active social inclusion project included 3 short-term joint staff training events:

 As an approach both on a conceptual and practical level.
-The principles of CLT will be of key importance as this seems to be the approach at present well known, but not so many educators take into account the basic principles of CLT.
-Besides, they learn about the methodology of task learning as one of the basic ones CLT methodologies and will practice a lot in this area of using this type of techniques.
-In addition, they will have the opportunity to exchange good practices in working with various groups of adults in their local communities.
+The principles of CLT was key importance as this seems to be the approach at present well known, but not so many educators take into account the basic principles of CLT.
+Besides, they learnt about the methodology of task learning as one of the basic ones CLT methodologies and will practice a lot in this area of using this type of techniques.
+In addition, participants had the opportunity to exchange good practices in working with various groups of adults in their local communities.

 English through drama and art

-This activity will allow teachers to learn and practice the use of theater techniques as
+This activity allowed teachers to learn and practice the use of theater techniques as

 a methodology for learning adult languages.
-Thanks to this, educators will get language teaching skills through integration games, improvisations and stage studies with particular emphasis on the use of non-verbal communication as complementary to verbal.
+Thanks to this, educators got language teaching skills through integration games, improvisations and stage studies with particular emphasis on the use of non-verbal communication as complementary to verbal.

 Social inclusion through English

-The last activity will focus on learning more about social inclusion in education.
-Participants will learn how language competences can serve as a tool for social inclusion, and will also consider ways to ensure social inclusion when teaching languages to different groups of adult learners (including rural areas, social differences, cultural diversity, migrants, refugees).
+The last activity focused on learning more about social inclusion in education.
+Participants learnt how language competences can serve as a tool for social inclusion, and also considered ways to ensure social inclusion when teaching languages to different groups of adult learners (including rural areas, social differences, cultural diversity, migrants, refugees).

 Website of the project: https://www.languageinclusion.com/